 The phonetic labels for each system were generated by conventional Viterbi alignment of the phonetic HMMs with the respective speech observation vectors.
 Each label from each alignment system was then compared with the equivalent label from each of the other systems.
 For each system-pair, the time offset between the labels was calculated.
-For the broad-class phoneme experiments, these were grouped according to the broad class of the phonemes involved.
-For brevity these groups will be referred to as "class-transitions" because they correspond to the transition from one broad phonetic class to another.
-The transitions in the other, ungrouped, experiments will be referred to as "phoneme-transitions".
+For the broadclass phoneme experiments, these were grouped according to the broad class of the phonemes involved.
+For brevity these groups will be referred to as class-transitions because they correspond to the transition from one broad phonetic class to another.
+The transitions in the other, ungrouped, experiments will be referred to as phoneme-transitions.

 For each combination of class / phoneme-transition and system-pair, histograms were constructed to show how frequently each time discrepancy was observed.
 The histogram bins were set to 10 ms width (the worst-case time resolution obtainable with the front ends used here).
 Some typical histograms are shown in Figures 1 to 3.

-Figure 1 shows the class-transition distribution for a system-pair.
-One system labels the transitions 32 ms earlier than the other, but the variance is small, so the pair of systems are mutually consistent.
-Figure 2 shows the distribution for a transition which is labelled inconsistently by the two systems, so the histogram is too broad.
-Finally, Figure 3 is a multi-modal distribution which, again, does not constitute a valid agreement between the systems
+Figure 1 shows the class-transition time-difference distribution which is asymmetrical, but where the system-pair is actually in good agreement (one labels the transitions 32 ms earlier than the other, but that difference is nearly constant, so the systems are mutually consistent).
+Figure 2 shows the distribution for a transition which is labelled inconsistently by the two systems, so the histogram is too broad for the systems to be considered a "match".
+Finally, Figure 3 is a multi-modal distribution which, again, does not indicate a realistic agreement between the systems.